 Being in good quality work represents security, dignity, self-respect and hope for the future.
-We want Newcastle to bounce back from the impact of the pandemic to be a city where everyone, regardless of background or circumstances, has a choice of good quality, fairly paid job opportunities.
+We want Newcastle to bounce back from the impact of the pandemic, to be a city where everyone, regardless of background or circumstances, has a choice of good quality and fairly paid job opportunities.

 Before the pandemic the city's business base had been growing consistently for some years.
-Through the pandemic we have worked hard to mitigate business failure and unemployment rates, distributing grants to businesses, enhancing our business support offer, supporting people to find work and other measures.
+Through the pandemic we have worked hard to mitigate business failure and unemployment rates, distributing close to £100m of grants to businesses, enhancing our business support offer, and supporting people to find work and other measures.
+We have made our community testing facilities available to key workers to support with the return of workforces, and advised on COVID-safe workplaces.
 Nevertheless, lockdowns and ongoing restrictions have had a major impact on our economy with many businesses forced to close or make staff redundant.

-We are now making our first steps towards recovery, and as we look towards the future, we will work to stabilise our city's economy and get as many people back in to work as quickly as possible.
+We are now making our first steps towards recovery, and as we look towards the future, we will work to stabilise our city's economy and get as many people back in to work as quickly as possible, allied to a responsive programme of testing and vaccinations.